psy054duck/c_convertor/README.md

   - `unknown` means that the tool is not able to tell whether the assertion is correct or not.

 ## Related Publications
-On Polynomial Expressions with C-Finite Recurrences in Loops with Nested Nondeterministic Branches (To appear in CAV 2024)
+On Polynomial Expressions with C-Finite Recurrences in Loops with Nested Nondeterministic Branches (CAV 2024)

 Solving Conditional Linear Recurrences for Program Verification: The Periodic Case (OOPSLA 2023)